Skip to content

 • Small teams with mature review.
 When engineers already read every skill before merge, the fixed schema adds maintenance overhead without changing what reviewers catch.

 • Greenfield prototyping.
-Skills that change weekly outpace any fixed schema; minimal-skill baselines suffice until the skill stabilises.
+Skills that change weekly outpace any fixed schema.
+Minimal-skill baselines are enough until the skill stabilizes.

 • Compliance overload.
-The added field surface increases the rule count a model must honour, and the instruction compliance ceiling shows compliance degrades as rule count grows — more fields can produce more omission errors, not fewer.
+The added field surface raises the rule count a model must honor.
+The instruction compliance ceiling shows compliance degrades as rule count grows — more fields can produce more omission errors, not fewer.

-Empirically, 29.9% of 402 deployed SKILL.md files in the SEFZ study silently violated their own declared natural-language rules on benign inputs (arXiv:2605.13044).
-Restructuring those rules into named fields does not, on its own, make them honoured at runtime.
+In the SEFZ study, 29.9% of 402 deployed SKILL.md files silently violated their own declared natural-language rules on benign inputs (arXiv:2605.13044).
+Restructuring those rules into named fields does not, on its own, make them honored at runtime.

-The paper explicitly separates contractual skills from neighbouring layers (Liu, 2026):
+The paper separates contractual skills from neighboring layers (Liu, 2026):

 graph TD